SOS Stop Her On Sight

 One of the best soul-shouters to come from the Motown stable, Starr’s style was closer to James Brown than to any of the other male Motown artists.
-Best known for his 1970 hit ‘War,’ he made a brief comeback during the disco craze, and toured Europe and played the oldies circuit.
+Best known for his 1970 hit War, he made a brief comeback during the disco craze with a re-mastered disco version, and toured Europe and played the oldies circuit.
 Detroit vocalist Edwin Starr returned to the vocal wars in 1984 when he recorded a tribute album to Marvin Gaye for England’s Streetwave label.

 He relocated to Britain and moved to Warwickshire.
 Starr signed with Hippodrome and issued a pair of singles on that label in 1985 and 1986.
 He then recorded briefly for Virgin, being produced by the Stock/Aitken/Waterman trio, and then recorded for Motorcity in England and WEA in Germany.
 Starr also had some songs featured on the Walt Disney release Mousersize. ~ Rick A. Bueche, All Music Guide.